SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/TheBasics.md

 } else {
     print("The string \"\(possibleNumber)\" couldn't be converted to an integer") }
-// Prints "The string "123" has an integer value of 123"
+// 打印 "The string "123" has an integer value of 123"
 ```

 <!--